jomartin-999/gf-image-search/README.md

 - there may be others.
 You'll have to build and see what you have or don't have.

 ## Things to know
-- Currently, when a user clicks "load embeddings" the application randomly selects and encodes 1500 images.
-Working to include embeddings on all 25k images from the data set.
+- Currently, when a user clicks "load embeddings" the application will:
+  1. Determine if the `backend/static/images` directory exists and if there are any files in that directory.
+     2. If the directory does not exist, the application will create the directory, download the images dataset (~1.9 GB), unizip the file, and extract the images to the directory (~25k images)
+     3. If the directory DOES exist, then it will skip the above step.
+  2. Determine if the precomputed embeddings file exists.
+If it does not, then it will download the file.
+  3. The precomputed embeddings are then loaded into GemFire.

+If you would like to use your own images data set:
+  - The images must be placed in a folder with a path `backend/static/images`
+  - The images must be `.jpg` files.
+  - You must set `use_precomputed_embeddings` in the `embeddings_processor.py` to **False**.
+  - The application will randomly select and encode 1500 images from this folder.
+This is only because the encoding takes time and memory.
+You can adjust this number if needed in the `embeddings_processor.py` file.
-- The "load embeddings" currently takes about ~20 minutes for 1500 images.
+  - With 1500 images it currently takes about ~20 minutes to encode them.

-- Results returned will filter out results that have a score less than .60.
+When searching images, the application filters out results that have a score less than .60.
+This set in the `app.py` file, int the `/searchImages` endpoint.

 ## To run this app